mobilecoinfoundation/mcips/text/0000-data-memos.md

 [unresolved-questions]: #unresolved-questions

 - Would it be beneficial to have two different Custom Memo types: one for the payload `TxOut` and one for the change `TxOut`?
 Maybe the memo builder can accept a 'data' field and a 'change data' field.
 If the 'change data' field is not set, then the 'data' field is used for both outputs.
+- Do these memo names effectively communicate their function?
+Some other names that have been considered are "General Purpose" and "Data."
+Renaming the Custom Memo to Data Memo would be more consistent with the other two memos, but it is anticipated that clients will come up with their own memo types using it.

 # Future possibilities
 [future-possibilities]: #future-possibilities